waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     3. Interact with the Farfetch'd from (22, 30).
   - **Result:** The interaction produced the 'Kwaa!' dialogue, a known reset condition.
 The bird moved to (28, 31).
   - **Conclusion:** Hypothesis is disproven.
 Stepping on the twig pile at (14, 27) does not change the outcome of this interaction.

-### Appendix: Failure Log (Continued)
-- **CRITICAL PROCESS FAILURE (Turn 13142):** Deferred a mandatory notepad update to fix an incomplete tool list by one turn in order to continue a battle.
-This is a violation of the 'IMMEDIATE ACTION' principle for data management.

 ## Route 32 Tile Mechanics
 - **FLOOR:** Traversable.
 (Verified)